 The collection contains three of those letters: one for the Upper East Side, Museum Mile, and Central Park.

 FAMOUS WRITERS' TINDER PROFILES

-Originally posted on Odyssey Online while I spent freshman year of college selling my good ideas to the devil in exchange for weekly Facebook posts, I'm now expanding this series for my own entertainment.
+Originally posted on Odyssey Online while I spent freshman year of college selling my good ideas to the devil in exchange for weekly Facebook posts.
 I created these profiles to channel my frustration over online dating and love for literature.
 Age listed is when they died and "last active" is how long they've been dead.
 Location is whatever I felt was most appropriate.
 (For example, Virginia Woolf's location is River Ouse, and I'm not even sorry.)

 Read the full article here.

 "A New Normal" is the product of my spring 2018 Documentary Filmmaking class, a partial requirement for my film minor.
 In this class, I worked on an 18-minute long documentary about my life having Type 1 Diabetes.